-The impact statement is: Improved participation and decision making of women and young women in peacebuilding processes and contexts.
+The impact statement is: Improved political participation of women and young women in peacebuilding contexts.

 You must use this statement at the impact level and select from the list of required indicators (see definitions in next section).
 You must also develop your own outcome statement(s), output statement(s) and indicators as relevant to your projects.